attila-ks/nvim/shortcuts.md

 - Paste changed or deleted (at least 1 line long) text from a numbered register (sorted by the most recent): `<1-9>p`
 - Save text to a named register: `"<a-z><change-or-delete-or-yank>`
 - Append text to a named register: `"<A-Z><change-or-delete-or-yank>`
+- Paste the text from the external clipboard: `"+p`